do-not-track-me/isothiazoline-allergy/README.md

 .. and many similar enough products that don't fall within the regulated substance list (kinda like designer drugs, it's relatively easy for the chemical company to just modify the substance a bit and then continue using it)

 The cogs of bureaucracy also move very slowly, and any EU regulation can take years to affect produts sold on store shelves.
 Decreasing the overall exposure to these substances is definitely great, but for people that are already sensitized, this may not be enough.

-# How to find out if a product contains MI?
+# How do I find out if a product contains MI?

 ## check the packaging
 The first step is to check the packaging, it might (or might not) be mentioned as one of the ways mentioned above.

-## certificates
+## Look for certificates
 if you find one of these on the packaging, it is probably safe
 - "allergia & astmaliitto"
 - "Joutsenmerkki" (not 100% sure about this)

 ## check the safety card
 If it's not mentioned, you're still not safe! many products actually containing this don't mention it directly on the packaging.
-Luckily the EU has mandated that all manufacturers need to provide a [safety card](https://tukes.fi/kemikaalit/reach/kayttoturvallisuustiedote) (or käyttöturvallisuustiedote in finnish) either on their website or by request. (the Tukes page says these safety cards are [for profressionals only](https://tukes.fi/kemikaalit/reach/kayttoturvallisuustiedote), not for end users, why this information is not publicly available is a good question)
+Luckily the EU requires by law that all manufacturers need to provide a [safety card](https://tukes.fi/kemikaalit/reach/kayttoturvallisuustiedote) (or käyttöturvallisuustiedote in finnish) either on their website or by request, and any amounts of MI have to be mentioned there. (the Tukes page says these safety cards are [for profressionals only](https://tukes.fi/kemikaalit/reach/kayttoturvallisuustiedote), not for end users, why this information is not publicly available is a good question)

 ### finding the card in the kemidigi database
 To make things a bit easier, there is this [chemical search page](https://www.kemidigi.fi/kemikaalihaku) where you can search for products.